TsvetanRaykov/VueJS2020_course_project/README.md

 ### Basic functionality

 **Guest user** can explore the Events and review their details.
-He also can share the events to his social networks.
+He also can share the events to the social networks.
 To do more he must be registered.

 The registration process require the following mandatory data to be provided: